vegemouse/Haven/README.md

 * In the terminal run $ npm install
 * In The terminal run ng serve
 * Go to localhost:4200, and check out the app!

+## Known Bugs / Wanted Improvements
+* Clicking too quickly may cause the player to accidentally click an unintended stat when reaching a monument.
+This will be fixed in a later release by disabling the update stat buttons for a few seconds before the user can click them.
+* Page layout can be made more responsive.

 ## Technologies Used